rushabh1605/DODO-price-advantage-tweet-alert/README.md

 # Our Project Name: Profiteren

->Currently we are trying to fetch the price comparison data and track the fluctuations in price to create an alert.
+**A Trading Bot that tracks DODO price advantage and tweets about it in real-time.**